 At least one adult applicant is in employment.
 Employment is defined as continuous employment working at least 16 hours per week for lone parents and at least 30 hours per week for couples (with or without children) or single people.
-Proof of employment must be provided at the time of application and again at the time an offer of accommodation is made.
+Lone parents are defined as having at least one child aged under 18.
+Proof of employment must be provided at the time of application, renewal and again at the time an offer of accommodation is made.
 Applicants must provide payslips, P60, bank statements or a letter on headed paper confirming the above.